Which distance can I walk?

 Regulation distance

-The tables below show the distance(s) you can register for in 2024.
-The distance marked with an R is the minimum distance for which you must register and is determined on the basis of your age and gender.
+The tables below show the distance(s) you can register for.
+The distance marked with an 'R' is the minimum distance for which you must register and is determined on the basis of your age and gender.
 This minimum distance is called the regulation distance.
 It is not possible to walk a distance shorter than the regulation distance.

 Extended distance